aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 ### 2. Install dependencies

-You will need to OpenVPN, which is the VPN server itself, and EasyRSA, package that will allow us to set up an internal certificate authority (CA) to use.
+You will need to install `openvpn`, which is the VPN server itself, and `easy-rsa`, the package that will allow you to set up an internal certificate authority (CA).

 ```bash
 sudo apt update